Postpartum Hypertension

 Learn your goal blood pressure

 Two numbers make up your blood pressure.
 The first number is called systolic pressure.
 The second is called diastolic pressure.
 An example of a blood pressure reading is "120 over 80" (or 120/80).
-For most people, goal blood pressure is:
+Ask your health care provider what your goal blood pressure is.

 Know how to take your blood pressure

 To check your blood pressure, follow the instructions in the manual that came with your blood pressure monitor.
-If you have a digital blood pressure monitor, the instructions may be as follows:
+This includes any instructions on what to do before taking your blood pressure.

 Record your blood pressure readings

 Follow your health care provider's instructions on how to record your blood pressure readings.
-If you were asked to use this form, follow these instructions:
+Your health care provider may ask you to:

 Get one reading in the morning (a.m.) before you take any medicines.